Salary/Degree Guides

 Their job is to gather and analyze critical international events which can be made into news stories for newspapers, radio, and television programs.
 Foreign correspondents record events accurately through interviews and thorough research.

 They must be motivated and willing to handle stressful situations while being far from home.
-As journalists, they should have good judgment in conveying stories to the public.
+As journalists, they should have good judgment when conveying stories to the public.

 Usually, a foreign correspondent starts as a journalist or news reporter with a strong background in journalism and broadcast communications.